Higher status (left) and lower status costume made for volunteers at Goodrich Castle.

 Half-hose in linen or wool £45

-Related Searches: Hose, Shift, Womenswear
+Related Searches: 13th Century, 14th Century, 15th Century, Hose, Shift, Womenswear